-2022-23 Boston College Supplemental Essay Prompts and Tips
+Boston College Supplemental Essays 2023-24 – Prompts and Advice

 (Want to learn more about How to Get Into BC?
 Visit our blog entitled: How to Get Into Boston College for all of the most recent admissions data as well as tips for gaining acceptance.)

 Below are the BC supplemental essay prompts for the 2022-23 admissions cycle.
 Additionally, we offer tips about how to write a winning composition.
-Those applying to the Human-Centered Engineering major are to answer only #6; everyone else is to pick one prompt from options #1-5.
-The limit for each is 400 words.
+NOTE: If you are applying to Human-Centered Engineering, you must respond to the Human-Centered Engineering-specific prompt.
+All other applicants will choose one of the four remaining options.

 Boston College Supplemental Essay Option #1